2010 Nevada elections

-Elections were held in Nevada on November 2, 2010, for one seat in the U.S. Senate, three seats in the U.S. House of Representatives, the office of Governor of Nevada, and other state and local officials.
+Elections were held in Nevada on November 2, 2010.
+On that date, the state held elections for Governor, Lieutenant Governor, Attorney General, Secretary of State, Treasurer, Controller, U.S. Senate, U.S. House of Representatives, Nevada Senate, Nevada Assembly, and various others.
+In addition, several measures were on the ballot.
 Primary elections took place on June 8, 2010.

 Federal

 United States Senate

-Harry Reid, Nevada's Democratic incumbent Senator, won re-election.
+Harry Reid, Nevada's Democratic incumbent senator, won re-election.

 United States House

 All three of Nevada's seats in the United States House of Representatives were up for re-election in 2010.
 Incumbents Democrat Shelley Berkley in District 1 and Republican Dean Heller in District 2 won re-election.
 Democrat Dina Titus of District 3 was defeated by Republican Joe Heck.

 State

 Governor

-Republican Governor Jim Gibbons lost his bid for re-election in the Republican primary election on June 8, 2010, to Brian Sandoval.
+Republican governor Jim Gibbons lost his bid for re-election in the Republican primary election on June 8, 2010, to Brian Sandoval.
 Sandoval won the general election against Rory Reid.

 Lieutenant governor

 Incumbent Republican Lieutenant Governor Brian Krolicki won re-election.